clojuredocs/guides/articles/ecosystem/java_jdbc/using_ddl.md

           [:grade :real])))

 ## Dropping a table

-To drop a table, use *drop-table* to generate the DDL with the table name.
+To drop a table, use *drop-table-ddl* to generate the DDL with the table name.

     (defn drop-fruit
       "Drop a table"
       [db-spec]
       (try
         (jdbc/db-do-commands db-spec
-          (ddl/drop-table :fruit))
+          (jdbc/drop-table-ddl :fruit))
         (catch Exception _)))

 ## Accessing table metadata

 To retrieve the metadata for a table, you can operate on the connection itself.
 In future, functions may be added to make this easier.

     (defn db-get-tables